Stef Wils

-Stef Wils (born 8 February 1982) is a Belgian professional football coach and a former centre back who is the head coach of Antwerp.
+Stef Wils (born 8 February 1982) is a Belgian professional football coach and a former centre back who was most recently the head coach of Antwerp.

 Playing career

 Wils started his career at the highest level of Belgian football with Lierse, where he remained 5 seasons.
 He then signed for Westerlo where he was supposed to replace Chris Janssens.
 Wils made his move to Gent during the winter transfer window of 2008–09, before returning to Westerlo in August 2011, signing a three-year contract.
 After the relegation of Westerlo in 2012, he moved to Cercle Brugge.
+He later played for Haladás and Lyra-Lierse.

+Coaching career

+On 22 June 2025, Wils was appointed head coach of Antwerp.
+Later that year, he was dismissed from his position on 23 November, following a 1–2 home defeat against FCV Dender EH, the bottom-placed team in the Belgian Pro League.